 Documented knowledge systems also place the burden of knowledge sharing on experts whose time to take on extra projects is often minimal.
 Additionally, the limitation of these systems is a recipe for silos.
 While explicit knowledge is easy to access, tacit knowledge often remains hidden in teams or experts’ minds.

-Unlike the other forms of knowledge, you can’t simply send team members a handbook or have them watch a webinar to gain tacit knowledge.
+Unlike the other forms of knowledge, you can’t simply send team members a handbook or have them watch a webinar to acquire tacit knowledge.
 Other efforts to capture and pass on tacit knowledge include mentor programs and individual training sessions.

 Although useful forms of knowledge sharing, there’s only so much growth that can be achieved through these methods which are static and do not scale.

 Research has clearly shown that these methods fall short: When asked, 61% of knowledge workers in the US and UK said they couldn’t easily find the information they need to do their job effectively.
-Harnessing tacit knowledge means businesses can easily identify experts, ask questions and get fast answers and access the most relevant and up to date information on a particular topic
+Harnessing tacit knowledge means businesses can easily identify experts, ask questions and get fast answers and access the most relevant and up to date information on a particular topic.

 Why Businesses Are Turning To Knowledge Sharing Systems